gbluma/VersionStack/README.md

    - Uses Unix process forking to achieve multiple deployments.

  * Services restart automatically if they die.
-   - Supervisor processes ensure that services restart properly
+   - Supervisor process ensure that services restart properly

 Why you shouldn't use it
 ------------------------
  * Currently, your project MUST use Git for your project.
 VersionStack uses Git tags to export copies of the source and serve committed files.
- * Self-hosted PHP web servers are not as safe as fastcgi or Apache.
-Until I know more about how the services run, this is experimental.
+ * Self-hosted PHP web servers are experiemntal and thereforew not as safe as a fastcgi or Apache server.
+   Use at your own risk.
  * This is a hobby-project, bugs are likely and support is minimal.
 It *IS* open source, so *you* can help solve both of those problems, but it is not battle-hardened...
 Yet.